 In the past several years wine drinkers as well as fellow winemakers have taken her novel little vineyard seriously.
 Freitas is the only vineyard in the Verde Valley that can claim that every ounce of wine sold is estate bottled.
 And she can also lay claim to the statement that hers is the oldest producing vineyard in the Verde Valley, as the original vineyard of the valley is no longer active.

-Freitas does not have a tasting room on site and most likely never will.
+Freitas does not have a tasting room on site but you can find her wines at Vino Di Sedona in Sedona.